Lincoln–Douglas debates: Ottawa

 Lincoln said in the first debate, in Ottawa, that popular sovereignty would nationalize and perpetuate slavery.
 Douglas replied that both Whigs and Democrats believed in popular sovereignty and that the Compromise of 1850 was an example of this.
 Lincoln said that the national policy was to limit the spread of slavery, and he mentioned the Northwest Ordinance of 1787 as an example of this policy, which banned slavery from a large part of the Midwest.

 The Compromise of 1850 allowed the territories of Utah and New Mexico to decide for or against slavery, but it also allowed the admission of California as a free state, reduced the size of the slave state of Texas by adjusting the boundary, and ended the slave trade (but not slavery itself) in the District of Columbia.
-In return, the South got a stronger Fugitive Slave Law than the version mentioned in the Constitution.
+In return, the South got the Fugitive Slave Law, which was stronger than the Fugitive Slave Act of 1793.
 Douglas said that the Compromise of 1850 replaced the Missouri Compromise's ban on slavery in the Louisiana Purchase territory north and west of the state of Missouri, while Lincoln said—a topic he went back to in the Jonesboro debate—that Douglas was mistaken in seeing "Popular Sovereignty" and the Dred Scott decision as being in harmony with the Compromise of 1850.
 To the contrary, "Popular Sovereignty" would nationalize slavery.